realm/realm-dotnet-samples/ObjectsAsAPI/README.md

 }
 ```

-There a couple of things to notice here:
+There are a couple of things to notice here:
 - Both the `Payload` and `Response` are two embedded objects that are specific to this request.
 - `CreateOrderPayload` contains the content of the order the client would like to create.
 - `CreateOrderResponse` contains the backend answer to the request.
 If the request has been approved (`Status == Approved`), then a new `Order` will be created, otherwise (`Status == Rejected`) there will be the reason in `RejectedReason`.